Dakshin22/amiibo-suite/README.md

 # Overview

 This app, called the Amiibo Collector Suite, is a tool for searching, filtering, and collecting well known character figures.
-The project is built using React and JavaScript and calls the Amiibo REST API, located at https://github.com/N3evin/AmiiboAPI.
+This JavaScript project is built on React and calls the Amiibo REST API, located at https://github.com/N3evin/AmiiboAPI.

 # Features